yuvipanda/ruamelfmt/README.md

 ```

 Run it once so it reformats all YAML files to its structure, and then you are good to go.

+## Known limitations

+1. Does not support YAML multi-documents, but support could be added if desired.